-Feds' FISA Authorities Appear On Verge Of Lapse As Trump, GOP Oppose Bill
+FBI Surveillance Measures Appear Likely To Expire With GOP Opposition

 He said that he and his fellow senators who have concerns about the bill are seeking "a few modest reforms to make sure that it's a little bit harder to abuse this law."

-Lee proposed a 45 day extension to allow senators to examine the House bill, debate it and offer amendments.
+Lee proposed a 45-day extension to allow senators to examine the House bill, debate it and offer amendments.
 The Republican chairman of the Senate Intelligence Committee, Richard Burr, blocked that effort.

 Sen. John Cornyn of Texas, a member of Republican leadership and supporter of the bill, says Lee's roadblock could delay a vote until after Sunday's deadline, which would allow the surveillance authorities to temporarily lapse.